otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-github-markdown-javascript-1/README.md

 ### Destructuring

 **Destructuring** is a convenient way to extract values from arrays or properties from objects into distinct variables.
 It can make your code cleaner and more readable.
+Here are some examples of using **destructuring**.

 ```javascript
 // Array destructuring